 You should attend every class, but if extenuating circumstances arise that can make this difficult, please reach out asap.
 If you cannot attend one class, please let me know in advance.
 When you miss a class, you are responsible for obtaining any notes, handouts, additional reading materials, or assignment changes from your classmates or CI Learn.
-For additional information please check the Disruption Plan under Start Here module.
+Please check first with them.
+For additional information please check the Disruption Plan under Start Here module in CI Learn.